Beliavsky/Alan-Miller-Fortran/README.md

 [toms813.zip](https://jblevins.org/mirror/amiller/toms813.zip) This package is for local minimization, with or without convex constraints.
 It requires the user to supply first derivatives.
 This version is in standard Fortran.
 It uses the so-called spectral projected gradient (SPG) method.

 [tron.zip](https://jblevins.org/mirror/amiller/tron.zip) Newton's method for large bound-constrained optimization problems by Chih-Jen Lin & Jorge More', a MINPACK-2 project.

+[uobyqa.f90](https://jblevins.org/mirror/amiller/uobyqa.f90) Mike Powell's package for unconstrained minimization when derivatives are not available.
+There is a test/driver program: [t_uobyqa.f90](https://jblevins.org/mirror/amiller/t_uobyqa.f90) and a file of results from the test program: [test.out](https://jblevins.org/mirror/amiller/test.out) The documentation, which is in gzipped postscript, can be downloaded from the [Optimization Decision Tree](https://plato.asu.edu/guide.html).